Beginner 4 min · March 06, 2026

-Why Do You Want This Job?
-How to Answer It Perfectly
+Why You Want This Job? — The Answer That Loses Offers

 Of all the questions an interviewer can ask you, 'Why do you want this job?' might sound like the easiest.
 It isn't.
 It's one of the most revealing questions in the entire interview — and most candidates blow it without realising.
 They either sound desperate ('I really need the money'), vague ('It seems like a great opportunity'), or self-centred ('It would be great for my career').
 None of those answers tell the interviewer what they actually need to know.